zgiannuzzi/HHA504_assignment_containers/README.md

 HHA 504 docker assignment

-## 1. Created a simple flask app that Generates a random number between 1 and 100 and can go back to its home page.
+## 1. Created a simple flask app
+ - Code below generates a random number between 1 and 100 and can go back to a home page.

 ```python
 from flask import Flask, render_template, request, redirect, url_for